justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 #### Syntax

-The syntax for templates is plain HTML, with two additions:
+The syntax for templates is standard HTML, with two additions:
 - Template literal expressions are allowed in text, attribute value, and "element" positions.
 These expressions create template parts and bindings to them.
+These expressions are outside of the HTML, as part of the JavaScript expression defining the template.
-- The special attribute name prefixes `.`, `@`, and `?` create property, event
-  listener, and boolean attribute parts instead of plain attribute parts.
+- The special attribute name prefixes `.`, `@`, and `?` which when used on bound attributes create property, event listener, and boolean attribute parts instead of plain attribute parts.

 ##### Well-formedness

 Templates _should_ be well-formed HTML fragments.
-Since each template's strings are parsed independently, each resulting template's content will be a complete fragment.
-This means that if an element is opened withing a template, it must be closed within the same template, or will be closed by the existing fragment parsing algorithm.
+Since each template is parsed independently, each resulting template element's content will be a complete fragment.
+This means that if an element is opened within a template, it must be closed within the same template, or will be closed by the existing fragment parsing algorithm.